chivalry/meta-python/ch_02_the_python_dev_env.md

 $ brew install python3
 ```

 Periodically, you'll want to run `brew update` and `brew upgrade python3`.
 Homebrew is a great system for Unixy software that Apple either neglected to include or included earlier versions as well as software libraries that might be useful.
 If you're unfamiliar with it, I highly suggest that you look into it beyond its utility for Python.
-A good place to start is [Bruno Skvorc's][3] [article][4].
+A good place to start is [Bruno Skvorc's][3] article [Homebrew Demystified][4], followed by [good advice][6] from [Shannon Appelcline][7].

 [Next: Text Editing][5]